pin0S/learningML/log.md

 Thoughts: Revision is great, I understand bias and variance a lot better.

 Also - skipping before I start really helps me focus and wakes me up so I'm not wasting time in the morning

+## Day 69: November 2,  2018

+Today's Progress: Finished the first two sections of the assignment

+Thoughts: It is encouraging to see that when I have to implement previous snippets of code and formulas from past examples I am able to do so with reasonable understanding of how to do it and what it is doing.

+## Day 70: November 3,  2018

+Today's Progress: Only completed one section of the assignment

+Thoughts: Urgh...hungover, why do I do it to myself.
+Felt like such a wasted day, fell asleep trying to watch a series on neural networks.

+## Day 71: November 4,  2018

+Today's Progress: Finished the assignment and got through videos on system design (error analysis, error metrics for skewed classes, trading percision and recall and data for ML)

+Thoughts: Really productive day, I also enjoy the fundamentals of modelling.
+It is nice to understand how to improve the model and how to design the solution.

+Solution design is perhaps the most daunting part of the whole process.
+I like that Andrew says he spends at most 24 hours gettting together a quick and dirty solution, it really speaks to my personal preferance for how to get things done.
+This weeks lectures and material I have really enjoyed although I will definitely need to review in next weekend.